mlanicaputo/twitter-trends-ukraine/README.md

 ### Question 3: How many *favorites* do Tweets about Sweden or Finland get?

+The majority of tweets regarding Sweden/Finland have no favorites.
+This suggests that the majority of these tweets have a fairly low impact; i.e. few users are saving these tweets in order to return to them later.
+However, Sweden has slightly more tweets with a favorite count than Finland does.
+The distributions of the two topics' favorite counts are shown below.

 ![Favorites Sweden](./images/favorite_counts_of_tweets_mentioning_sweden.png)
 ![Favorites Finland](./images/favorite_counts_of_tweets_mentioning_finland.png)

 ### Question 4: How many *retweets* do Tweets about Sweden or Finland get?

+Tweets regarding Finland are retweeted more than tweets regarding Sweden.
+Finland tweets' median retweet count is 40, while Sweden tweets' median retweet count is 1.
+The vast majority of tweets about Sweden have very few retweets, while Finland shows steady retweet activity between 100-500 tweets.
+By contrast, there were no tweets regarding Sweden that got more than 100 retweets.
+The data is shown in the graphs below.

 ![Retweets Sweden](./images/retweet_counts_of_tweets_mentioning_sweden.png)
 ![Retweets Finland](./images/retweet_counts_of_tweets_mentioning_finland.png)

+Based on this data, it is clear that tweets about Finland are shared more and make it further from the original tweet poster than do tweets about Sweden.

 ### Question 5: What are the most common keywords in Tweets mentioning Sweden? ... mentioning Finland?